-Yahoo Fantasy analyst Matt Harmon and Dalton Del Don offer some sneaky sleepers from Thursday's Colts-Broncos matchup and other Week 5 NFL action.
+Yahoo Fantasy analysts Matt Harmon and Dalton Del Don offer some sleepers for Thursday's Ravens-Buccaneers matchup and a few other games in week 8.

-MATT HARMON: It's week five of the NFL season, and we're digging deep into the player pool to find some sneaky sleeper options with our Prime Video Picks, presented by Amazon's "Thursday Night Football."
-So let's start with this game, Dalton.
-Who is your prime pick when the Colts take on the Broncos?
+MATT HARMON: It's week 8 of the NFL season, and we're digging deep into the player pool to find some sneaky sleeper options with our Prime Video Picks, presented by Amazon's "Thursday Night Football".
+So let's start with this game.
+Dalton, who is your prime pick when the Ravens take on the Bucs?

-Thanks, as always, Dalton.
-Be sure to get those Prime Video Picks into your lineup, and don't miss the Broncos and Colts Thursday night.
-Pregame coverage begins at 7:00 PM Eastern Time only on Amazon Prime Video.
+Thanks, Dalton.
+Be sure to get those Prime Video Picks into your lineup, and don't miss the Bucs and Ravens Thursday night.
+Pregame coverage begins at 7:00 PM Eastern Time, only on Amazon Prime Video.